Oaxaca City, Mexico Many travelers don’t need a visa to visit the country – but many do. We have all the details. Raul Luna/Shutterstock

 Can I extend my stay in Mexico?

-With so much to see, it's no surprise that many visitors wish to extend their stay and see more of Mexico.
+Since there’s so much to see and do in Mexico, many visitors unsurprisingly wish to extend their stay and see more.
 How you do that will depend on the circumstances of your visit.

 If your FMM was issued for less than 180 days, you can request an extension at an immigration office within Mexico.